codemagic-ci-cd/codemagic-docs/content/building/environment-variable-groups.md

 ## Application environment variables

-Application variable groups can be defined in the application setting **Environment Variables** tab and can be used in any codemagic.yaml workflow in the application.
+Application variable groups can be defined in the application settings **Environment Variables** tab and can be used in any codemagic.yaml workflow in the application.

 {{<notebox>}}
 Application variable groups are only available in applications with non-Flutter project type.